 Assistant Professor, Clinical Psychology

 Dr. Drake received his Ph.D. in Clinical Psychology from the University of Mississippi.
 He did an internship at the Togus VA Medical Center in Augusta, Maine, and a postdoctoral residency at the Portland Psychotherapy Clinic, Research, and Training Center in Portland, Oregon.
 Throughout his training and career he has focused on contextual behavioral science.
-As a clinician, he specializes in Acceptance and Commitment Therapy and Training.
-Relational Frame Theory, a contemporary behavior analytic account of language and cognition that serves as the foundation for his clinical specialty, guides his research interests.
+As a clinician, he specializes in Acceptance and Commitment Therapy and Training, and his practicum team is developing a unique ACT protocol called Life Skills Modules.
+His research interests are guided by Relational Frame Theory, a contemporary behavior analytic account of language and cognition.
 His lab focuses on the development of behavioral measures of cognition and the examination of components and processes of therapeutic change.

 Find out more about Dr. Drake's research activities here.

 Drake, C. E., Primeaux, S. J., & Thomas, J. (in press).
 Comparing implicit gender stereotypes between men and women with the implicit relational assessment procedure.
 Gender Issues.

 Drake, C. E., Timko, A. C., & Luoma, J. B. (2016).
 Exploring an implicit measure of acceptance and experiential avoidance of anxiety.
 The Psychological Record, 66, 463-475.

 Drake, C. E., Seymour, K., & Habib, R. (2016).
 Testing the IRAP: Exploring the reliability and fakability of an idiographic approach to interpersonal attitudes.
 The Psychological Record, 66, 153-163.